MinyangLi/nlp_project/README.md

 Datasets are provided under `processed_data/{truthfulQA, sciq, simple_questions_wiki}/merged_fb.json`.

-> Note: `processed_data/nq/merged_fb.json` is excluded from the repository because it is large.
-Regenerate it from the official Natural Questions source and place it under `processed_data/nq/merged_fb.json` before running the NQ pipeline.

 ## 3. Generate Predictions and Correctness Scores

 Run the following steps for each dataset: `nq`, `truthfulQA`, `sciq`, `simple_questions_wiki`.